Enhanced Tribal Benefit

 NLAD

-To enroll a consumer in NLAD with the enhanced Tribal benefit, select “Yes” for NLAD’s “Lifeline Tribal Benefit?” field.
+To enroll a consumer in NLAD for the Tribal benefit, select “Yes” for NLAD’s “Lifeline Tribal Benefit?” field.

-For more information on how to resolve errors associated with the Tribal Benefit flag during the enrollment process, visit the Dispute Resolution webpage.
+If this process results in an error, please visit the Dispute Resolution webpage for more information on how to resolve errors associated with the Tribal Benefit flag during the enrollment process.

 Additional Resources

-USAC’s Lifeline team is hosting quarterly webinars for Tribal stakeholders (e.g., Tribal governments and government agencies and nonprofits serving Tribal communities) to ensure these partners remain informed about any applicable program changes or updates.
+USAC’s Lifeline team and Tribal Liaison host quarterly Tribal Teleconferences to ensure Tribal Stakeholders remain informed about any applicable program changes or updates.

 Educational Material for Tribal Consumers